4 speed turntable

 Why Did They Stop Making 78 RPM Records?

-Another reason for the discontinuation of this speed is based on the fact 78’s contained between four minutes on a 10” and six minutes on a 12”.
+Another reason for the discontinuation of this speed is based on the fact 78 format contained between four minutes on a 10- inch and five minutes of music on a 12-inch.
 That is only one song per side.
 As the need for full LP’s, also known as “Long Play Records”, surfaced, the slow recording speed allowed the production companies to fit more songs on one side.
 This was more efficient cost-wise and playing-wise.
 This made manufacturing and purchasing music more affordable.

 About My 78 RPM Records